Kynjii/Kynjii/README.md

 Hello, I'm Dean, a product manager transitioning into frontend development.
-I'm currently enrolled in Scrimba's Frontend Developer Career Path and am excited to share my journey and projects with you.
+I'm currently enrolled in Scrimba's Frontend Developer Career Path and I am excited to share my journey and projects with you.

 ```javascript
 let career = "Product Manager";